 Veteran Bernese

-Of course, some say that there is much more to being a good veteran than simply attaining a good age.
-It is of limited value living for a long time without quality of life and it is true that for a proper all round picture health problems have to be taken into account especially as , just like humans, many conditions, such as orthopaedics, tend to deteriorate with age.
-However, it is a good start to celebrate the older Bernese on the list so congratulations to all the breeders and owners on this list and hopefully they will inspire more people to contribute details of their dogs.
+Of course, some point out that there is much more to being a good veteran than simply attaining a good age.
+It is of limited value living for a long time without quality of life and it is true that for a proper all round picture health problems have to be taken into account especially as, just like humans, many conditions, such as orthopaedics, inescapably tend to deteriorate with age.
+However, it is important to celebrate the older Bernese on the list so thank you and congratulations to all the breeders and owners on this list and hopefully they will inspire more people to contribute details of their older dogs.

 If you are a breeder with older dogs around let us have details so that we can acknowledge and publicise the success of your dogs.
 The more owners that contribute their dog’s details the more meaningful the list will be, so please send in your oldie’s’ (over 8 years) details and help us celebrate them..